By Gary S. Williams, CFP®, CRPC®, AIF®

 - Hedge against inflation

 Only a couple of decades ago, the ability to invest in commercial real estate was restricted to a few very wealthy individuals, pension funds, endowments, and the like.
-Securitization has allowed investors to pool their capital together to invest in commercial properties either through traded or nontraded opportunities via Real Estate Investment Trusts (REITs).
+Securitization has allowed investors to pool their capital together to invest in commercial properties either through traded or nontraded opportunities.
 Traded commercial real estate investment vehicles include entities that are traded on a national exchange.
 For example, a publicly-traded company whose main business is owning and operating a portfolio of office properties.

-Here is a list of the asset class broken into six major property types along with some examples:
+The asset class can be broken into six major property types along with some examples:

+So, how has real estate investing performed?
 From a short-term perspective, the Bloomberg U.S. REIT Index tracks 166 equity REITs, of which 151 have reported thus far (as of my writing on 3/14).
 To date, the space has reported year-over-year quarterly sales growth of 5.1 percent and year-over-year quarterly earnings growth of 5.5 percent.
 Industrial REITs have led the way, recording sales growth of 14.2 percent and earnings growth of 31.6 percent.
 Retail REITs have underperformed, recording a sales decline of 1.4 percent and an earnings decline of 2.1 percent.
-You can see longer-term returns in the chart below with Industrial properties leading in the three and five-year time frames.
+You can see longer-term returns in the chart below with Industrial properties leading in the three and five year time frames.

 Again, from a shorter-term perspective, two important direct real estate data points were released in February: national vacancy rates and transaction volumes.
-REIS, the leading commercial real estate date source in the nation, recently reported fourth-quarter 2018 national vacancy rates.
+REIS recently reported fourth-quarter 2018 national vacancy rates.
 We are continuing to see a year-over-year increase in vacancy rates from most property types; apartment vacancy rates increased from 4.6 percent to 4.9 percent, office vacancy rates increased from 16.4 percent to 16.7 percent, and retail vacancy rates increased from 10 percent to 10.2 percent.
 Industrial vacancy rates are the only property type that bucked the trend, with year-over-year vacancy rates remaining flat at 7.4 percent.

-As you can see, investing in real estate can offer benefits and should be considered based on your risk tolerance, goals and liquidity needs.
+As you can see, investing in real estate can offer benefits and should be considered based on each investors risk tolerance, goals and liquidity needs.
 A financial advisor can help you determine if real estate investing makes sense for your specific situation.

 Let the Certified Financial Planner™ professionals at Williams Asset Management help with your wealth management needs.
 Whether you need comprehensive and holistic financial planning or investment management, we can help!
 We are fee-based, independent financial advisors located in Columbia, the heart of Howard County, Maryland.
 Schedule your complimentary consultation today by calling (410) 740-0220!